omundy/learn-git-milestones/README.md

+## PART 2 - Git Collaboration

+Forking, branching, pull requests

+## Create a branch in Github Desktop

+1. Save all your work in VS Code and close your files (this is not required to switch branches, but is a good practice so you don't lose work!).
+There should be no changes in your repo.
+1. In Github Desktop, click Fetch and then Pull to make sure you are synced with the remote
+1. Click the Branch dropdown to see the other branches in this repo.
+You should see `main` (your current branch) and one other.
+Switch to the other branch.
+1. ✏️ Look in VS Code to see the contents of the other branch.
+Summarize what you see in the completions column.
+1. Switch back to the main branch where you can click New Branch
+1. Name the branch ``

 ## 10. Turn in this Assignment

 Now that we have basic Git commands out of the way use Git to create and turn in your assignment ...